AlexanderNyr/AuraLite-AI/README.md

   - **Model Dimension (D_Model)**: Sets the size of the internal vector representations.
   - **Feed-Forward Dimension (D_FF)**: Controls the capacity of the processing layers.
   - **Context Window (Seq Length)**: Defines how many previous characters the AI considers when predicting the next one.
+  - **Batch Size**: Number of samples processed per optimizer step.
+Larger values use more memory but better utilize multiple CPU cores / the GPU.
 - **Custom Training**: Upload any `.txt` file to teach the AI specific styles, languages, or fictional worlds.
 - **Interruptible Training**: Ability to stop training at any point and preserve the learned weights for immediate testing.